raspberrypilearning/clone-wars/en/step_10.md

 If you haven't already, create a new variable called `lives`{:class="blockdata"}.

 Your spaceship should start with three lives and lose a life whenever it touches a hippo or an orange.
 Your game should stop when the `lives`{:class="blockdata"} run out.
-If you need help, you can take a look at the [Catch the dots](https://codeclubprojects.org/en-GB/scratch/catch-the-dots/) project.

 --- /task ---